jhcooper/Sodoku-Solver/README.md

 ## Project Notes

-- ac3 returns a csp as well as the boolean flag.
-The csp returned is either the original csp if AC3 failed, or the csp with the reduced domains if AC3 succeeded.
-This is because revise modifies in place, which we only want to consider if AC3 is successful.

 - Backtrack returns a steps list in addition to the requirements that contains information for reproducing each step of the sudoku solution.

 - In the final display, failed values (ones that led to backtrack) are displayed as smaller red numbers, (couldn't figure out the color changing on backtrack)